Flowhook Android only bitch™

 What it is, in one paragraph

 A small FastAPI server + an Android companion app.
 The phone dials out to your server and keeps a WebSocket open.
 The server exposes a REST API.
-When you (or an agent) hit the API, the command travels down the socket, executes on the phone via Shizuku's shell-user Binder IPC, and the result comes back.
+When you (or an agent) hit the API, the command travels down the socket, executes on the phone via Flowhook's own embedded ADB client talking to the phone's adbd on loopback — running as shell user (uid 2000).
 Everything a wired adb shell can do, Flowhook can do — from any network.

 Human quickstart